AlessandroMinoccheri/php-design-pattern/Creational/FactoryMethod/FactoryMethod.md

 ## When to use It

 You can use Factory method when for example you have a shop and many type of different products that share same method and have some customization.
-For example you have a class Finance and two different nation: Italy and Ireland.
+For example you have a class Shop and two different nation managed: Italy and USA.

-Both Italy Finance class and Ireland Finance class have methods: getVat so you need to implement It in both classes, those classes are child of Finance that is an abstract class that defines methods.
+Both Italy class Usa class have a currency: getCurrency so you need to implement It in both classes, those classes are child of Its factory that is an abstract class that defines methods.

 Factory method solves some problem: